-- It’s HIGHLY customisable.
+- It’s HIGHLY customizable.
 There are hundreds of free themes and plugins that add more functionality to your blog, from contact and subscribe boxes to plugins that improve blog performance and more.

 HOLD UP!
 At this point, you don’t need to install nor download anything – I’ll show you this in a minute, but first…